syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Grouping.md

 ## Disable collapsing of specific group
 The `SfListView.GroupCollapsing` event occurs when the group is being collapsed.
-The `GroupExpandCollapseChangingEventArgs` of the GroupCollapsing event provides the information about the collapsing group and it contains the following members:
+The `GroupExpandCollapseChangingEventArgs` of the GroupCollapsing event provides information about the collapsing group and it contains the following members:

 * `Group`: Get a group being collapsed.
 * `Cancel`: Decides whether to cancel the group collapsing or not.

-You can cancel the group is being collapsed by using the GroupExpandCollapseChangingEventArgs.Cancel of GroupCollapsing event.
+You can cancel the group is being collapsed by using the GroupExpandCollapseChangingEventArgs.Cancel property of GroupCollapsing event.

 {% tabs %}
 {% highlight c# %}